-Our nominating and corporate governance committee, which is composed entirely of independent directors, is responsible for reviewing and approving, prior to our entry into any such transaction, all transactions in which we are a participant and in which any of the following related parties have or will have a direct or indirect material interest:
+Our Nominating/Governance Committee, which is composed entirely of independent directors, is responsible for reviewing and approving, prior to our entry into any such transaction, all transactions in which we are a participant and in which any of the following related persons have or will have a direct or indirect material interest:

-- our chief executive officer and/or chief financial officer; - our directors: and - other members of the management team involved in the oversight of the day-to-day operations of the Company and its subsidiaries.
+- our Chief Executive Officer and/or Chief Financial Officer: - our directors; and - other members of the management team involved in the oversight of the day-to-day operations of the Company and its subsidiaries.

-Pursuant to the written terms of our code of ethics, any transaction required to be disclosed pursuant to Item 404 of Regulation S-K ("related party transactions") must be brought to the attention of and reviewed and approved for potential conflicts of interest by our nominating and corporate governance committee.
-The Company may not enter into or engage in any related party transaction with a related party without such approval.
-Additionally, all related party transactions are to be considered and conducted in a manner such that no preferential treatment is given to any such dealing of transactions.
-All related party transactions involving an acquisition from or sale to an affiliate of our Manager, including any entity managed by an affiliate of our Manager, must be submitted to the nominating and corporate governance committee for pre-approval.
-Details of related party transactions will be publicly disclosed as required by applicable law.
+Pursuant to the written terms of our code of ethics, any transaction required to be disclosed pursuant to Item 404 of Regulation S-K ("related person transactions") must be brought to the attention of and reviewed and approved for potential conflicts of interest by our Nominating/Governance Committee.
+The Company may not enter into or engage in any related person transaction with a related person without such approval.
+Additionally, all related person transactions are to be considered and conducted in a manner such that no preferential treatment is given to any such dealing of transactions.
+All related person transactions involving an acquisition from or sale to an affiliate of our Manager, including any entity managed by an affiliate of our Manager, must be submitted to the Nominating/Governance Committee for pre-approval.
+Details of related person transactions will be publicly disclosed as required by applicable law.

-Relationships with Related Parties
+Relationships with Related Persons